SS4A Applicant Eligibility

 - All other organizations or entities not listed under eligible applicants.

-State DOTs, State Highway Administrations, and State Highway Safety Offices are not eligible.
+State Departments of Transportation, State Highway Administrations, and State Highway Safety Offices are not eligible for SS4A grants.
 However, eligible applicants are encouraged to partner with State entities, as appropriate.

 Consultants and Private-Sector Agencies

 Consultants and private-sector agencies are not eligible to be the applicant for the SS4A program.
-However, eligible applicants may employ consultant services to help prepare applications and/or as part of meeting the needs of the grant.
+However, eligible applicants may employ consultant services to help prepare applications and/or as part of implementing a grant award.

-Please note that funds spent prior to the execution of a grant agreement between the grant recipient and USDOT are not eligible for reimbursement or to count toward local match under the grant.
+Please note that funds spent prior to the execution of a grant agreement between the grant recipient and USDOT are not eligible for reimbursement or to count toward local match under the grant unless otherwise authorized by USDOT.